akkodis-edge/image-tools/README.md

 Full disk installation:
 - disk.img: sparse image of full disk
 - disk.img.sha256: sha256 of full disk.
 Used for verifying successful installation.
+- disk.img.bmap: blockmap file for installation with bmaptool

 Partition installation:
 - partition.NAME:      Named partition.
 Always prefixed with "partition.".
 Naming depending on usage.
                        For swap-root updates the name should be "partition.rootfs".
+- partition.NAME.bmap: blockmap file for installation with bmaptool

 Creating containers with "make-image-container".